Lexicon

 ORIGINAL

-The constraint that distinguishes democratic forgetting from authoritarian erasure: sunset provisions that allow persons to shed their documented pasts must never be used to hide ongoing or recent coercion by those who hold power.
-A person's juvenile record may be sealed because persons change; a government's torture record may not be sealed because accountability for institutional violence is owed to the victims and to the constitutional order itself.
-The anti-coverup invariant establishes a bright line within the fourth equation's temporal architecture: person-time may expire, but power-time may not masquerade as person-time.
-Any system in which those who wield authority can invoke privacy protections designed for individuals violates this invariant and converts an instrument of mercy into an instrument of impunity.
+The constraint distinguishing democratic forgetting from authoritarian erasure: sunset provisions allowing persons to shed their documented pasts must never be used to hide coercion by those who hold power.
+A person's juvenile record may be sealed because persons change; a government's torture record may not because accountability for institutional violence is owed to the victims and to the constitutional order itself.
+Person-time may expire, but power-time may not masquerade as person-time.
+Any system in which those wielding authority can invoke privacy protections designed for individuals converts an instrument of mercy into an instrument of impunity.

 Anticipatory Effect